nasko25/beatgems/train/README.md

 Always use a virtual environment, even if it's a rented instance!
 Because you can always inspect the exact versions of packages used and troubleshoot based on that.
 I had many issues due to mismatch of package/python versions, and weird globally installed package versions that refused to update.

+Unless specified otherwise (at the beginning of a script), any python script in this directory uses the same virtual environment with the packages and versions in `requirements.txt` and `python3.9.20`.

 ##### downgrading python to 3.9

 1. Install libraries needed by `pyenv`: